breedx-splk/java-ws-stomp/README.md

 we indicate that the span should be a `PRODUCER`.
 Because this is the start of our pub/sub process, there is no parent and this will be our root span in the trace.

-The component downstream from us needs to know our trace context, which includes our span ID parentage.
+The component downstream from us needs to know our trace context, which includes our trace ID + span ID parentage.
 Right now, however, our context is not propagated into the STOMP data frames and we need to write a little code.